rsundqvist/CopyPasta/README.md

 Enter the group numbers, "3 5, 6  9, potato" for groups {3, 5, 6, 9, potato}.
 Tokens separated by spaces and/or comma will be treated as a separate group.

+Alternatively, groups can be created from a **folder structure**.
+In this case, a root folder containing a single folder per group is assumed.
+All files will be available.
+You may choose file types to include by default.

 ### 3. Write feedback.

 Commonly used phrases can be saved using the Pasta Editor ***(Ctrl-G)***, then exported ***(RMB -> Export)*** and shared.
 Pasta items can be categorized using tags.
 Tags are automatically converted to lower case, and any leading or trailing whitespace will be removed.